Nathaniel-A-Miller/Chinese-and-American-Educational-Data/README.md

 # Welcome to my portfolio!

-If you are here for content writing, click ([./Content Portfolio.pdf](https://github.com/Nathaniel-A-Miller/Portfolio/blob/master/Content%20Portfolio.pdf))
+If you are here for **content writing**, click ([here to see a PDF](https://github.com/Nathaniel-A-Miller/Portfolio/blob/master/Content%20Portfolio.pdf))

-For my technical writing, I have two Jupyter notebooks showcasing my work with code.
+For my **technical writing**, I have two Jupyter notebooks showcasing my work with code.
 They're both in this repo.
 Have a look!
 To reproduce the code in an executable environment, check them out on Binder by clicking the badge:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Nathaniel-A-Miller/Portfolio/HEAD)